francocatena/meteor-compass/README.md

 meteor add francocatena:compass
 ```

-3. Create a scss.json configuration file in your app:
+3. Create a `scss.json` configuration file in the app's root with:

 ```json
 {